-Accelerated Placement
+Accelerated

-- o There should only be one accelerated record per student, per district, per school year - A student may have multiple entries - o If there are multiple entries within the same district and enrollment exist for a student, the last entry (most recent entry) will be used to determine accelerated - o If there is a student reported, but there is no valid enrollment for that student at the district for the school year, then the student is not counted for that district - The accelerated student will be counted at the responsible school of the student's last enrollment within the district - Student Total will be calculated for the School, District, and State for the following: - Gender - Race - Program (IEP, LEP, Low Income) - Early Kindergarten, Early First Grade - Acceleration Type (Math Only, ELA Only, Multiple Subject, Whole Grade)
+- A student may have multiple entries.
+If there are multiple entries within the same district and enrollment exists for a student, the last entry (most recent entry) will be used to determine accelerated status. - o If there is a student reported, but there is no valid enrollment for that student at the district for the school year, then the student is not counted for that district. - The accelerated student will be counted at the responsible school of the student's last enrollment within the district.